randyqx/rpki/xenial-ca.md

     XML file, which the parent sends back to the child.

-  * A child who is running rpkic runs the `configure_parent` command to process the parent`s response, giving it the XML file sent back by the parent as input to this command. configure_parent will write out a publication request XML file, which the child sents to the repository operator.
+  * A child who is running rpkic runs the `configure_parent` command to process the parent's response, giving it the XML file sent back by the parent as input to this command.  `configure_parent` will write out a publication request XML file, which the child sends to the repository operator.

-  * A repository operator who is using rpkic runs the `configure_publication_client` command to process a client`s publication request. configure_publication_client generates a confirmation XML message which the repository operator sends back to the client.
+  * A repository operator who is using rpkic runs the `configure_publication_client` command to process a client's publication request. configure_publication_client generates a confirmation XML message which the repository operator sends back to the client.